Plan a Field Trip

 Scheduling a field trip

 You must schedule your field trip at least two weeks in advance.
 Our calendar fills up fast, so please plan ahead.
-Once you have explored these links, please email the following information to e-mail us.
+Once you have explored these links, please e-mail us the following information.
 We cannot schedule your trip until we have all of the information below.

 To provide the highest-quality visit, we can accommodate no more than 60 students for most ranger-led programs.
 If you have a larger group, we will ask you to split into smaller groups to reduce impact on trails and in consideration of other visitors.
 You may need to include some self-guided activities during your visit.